Who We Are

 Northern Colorado Friends of Ferals

-Alley Cat Allies estimates 80% of all ferals are intact and only 2% of domestic cats are intact, thus the problem must be coming largely from the feral population breeding constantly.
+Alley Cat Allies estimates 80% of all feral cats are intact and only 2% of domestic cats are intact; thus the problem must be coming largely from the feral population breeding constantly.

 Friends of Ferals